 Market Risk - The Group also has a defined set of risk appetite metrics and policy documents governing its exposure to market risk.
 The Group's market risk activities are centralised within the Treasury function in Group headquarters and its activities are overseen by the Risk Management Department.
-(See sections 4.3 and 4.4 for further detail).
+See sections 4.3 and 4.4 for further detail.

 Operational Risk - The Group manages operational risk through a dedicated team within the Risk Management Department and a network of Risk Champions dispersed through the organisation, with oversight from the Operational Risk Management Committee ('ORMC').
 Identified operational risks are logged in an incident management system which is used to track incidents until their resolution and any action plans developed to remedy identified process failures or weaknesses.
-(See section 4.5 for further detail).
+See section 4.5 for further detail.

-Liquidity Risk - The Group's liquidity risk is managed by its Treasury function and overseen by both the Risk Management Department, for adherence to risk thresholds/appetite, and the Assets and Liabilities Committee ('ALCO') from a strategic perspective.
-(See section 4.6 for further detail).
+Liquidity Risk - The Group's liquidity risk is managed by its Treasury function and overseen by both the Risk Management Department, for adherence to risk thresholds/appetite, and the Assets Liabilities Committee ('ALCO') from a strategic perspective.
+See section 4.6 for further detail.

 Other Risks - Various committees exist within the Group to oversee a range of other risks faced by the bank.
 These committees consist of those comprised of the Group's executive management and those established by the Board to address such topics as governance and remuneration.
 The assessment of 'other risks' is judgemental in nature and hence is not subject to more detailed assessment or stress testing.
-However, the Group is developing an internal model for Operational Risk that will function from 2022 and will encapsulate the factors that can lead to reputational and conduct risk related losses.
+In 2022, the Group launched an internal model for Operational Risk that captures risk factors that can lead to reputational and conduct risk related losses.

-In all cases the Group employs a three lines of defence model to ensure that the above risks are adequately controlled.
+In all cases, the Group employs a three lines of defence model to ensure that the above risks are adequately controlled.

-In order to ensure that the Group is consigant of the potential impact of downside risks on its portfolio it regularly carries out a number of stress simulations as part of its day-to-day activities.
+In order to ensure that the Group is cognisant of the potential impact of downside risks on its portfolio it regularly carries out a number of stress simulations as part of its day-to-day activities.
 These stress tests involve, amongst others, downward shocks on credit portfolio ratings, interest rate shocks on both the banking and trading book, and liquidity shock events.
-Additionally, as the need arises, the bank considers the impact of external events - such as Malta's 'grey' listing - on various parameters of its operations.
+Additionally, as the need arises, the bank considers the impact of external events on various parameters of its operations, such as when Malta was 'grey listed'.

-(g) Information on the strategies and processes to manage, hedge and mitigate risks, as well as on the monitoring of the effectiveness of hedges and mitigant
+(g) Information on the strategies and processes to manage, hedge and mitigate risks, as well as on the monitoring of the effectiveness of hedges and mitigants

-When managing the risks the Group faces it is considered whether such risks should be: (i) avoided by stopping the activity leading to the risk; (ii) treated by first assessing the level of risk and subsequently determining the mitigants that reduce the risk to an acceptable level; (iii) transferring the risk (often achieved by purchasing insurance coverage or hedges); and (iv) accepting the risk because it is not practical to either avoid, treat or transfer the risk.
+When managing the risks the Group faces, it is considered whether such risks should be: (i) avoided by stopping the activity leading to the risk; (ii) treated by first assessing the level of risk and subsequently determining the mitigants that reduce the risk to an acceptable level; (iii) transferred (often achieved by purchasing insurance coverage or hedges); or (iv) accepted because it is not practical to either avoid, treat or transfer the risk.